mikkel-sc/workshop-ai-coding-oct-2025/README.md

 Use the @agent-frontend-best-practices-enforcer to find the bug whereby we are not showing the cleanliness score in the @AnalyticsPage.tsx, and then please fix.
 ```

-It will now have fixed the things!
+It will now have fixed the issues!

 ![fixed the things](/images/fixed-the-things.jpg)